Updated: April 6, 2021

 West Yarmouth, MA

 This neighborhood beach looks out onto a small boat anchorage.
-There's a swing set and a climbing gym for the kids, and enough room to toss a ball or run around and play.
+There's a swing set for the kids and enough room to toss a ball or run around and play.

 On the other side of the boat ramp and pier (at top left in the photo above), there's a more quiet area with open views across Lewis Bay to Sweetheart Cove and Pine Island Wildlife Sanctuary.